Categoricity and multidimensional diagrams: Abstract classes and skeletons

 The definition of an abstract class gives the minimal properties we would like any class of structures discussed in this paper to satisfy.
 We also discuss the notion of a \emph{skeleton} of an abstract class: a subclass that captures many of the essential properties of the original class but may be more manageable.

-We study special kind of abstract classes: \emph{fragmented AECs} are the main new concept: they are AECs, except that the chain axiom is weakened so that chains that jump cardinalities may not be closed under unions.
+We study special kind of abstract classes. \emph{Fragmented AECs} are the main new concept: they are AECs, except that the chain axiom is weakened so that union of chains that jump cardinalities may not be in the class.
 Class of saturated models in a superstable first-order theory are an example, and we will use them extensively to deal with such setups.

 We finish this section with a review of some standard definitions and results on AECs.

 Let us start with the definition of an abstract class (due to Rami Grossberg).